 With the Barracuda Email Security Gateway 300 and higher, you can enable per-user quarantine and the system will create user accounts to enable access to quarantine settings and messages.
 The Barracuda Email Security Gateway 600 and higher supports per-user account spam score settings.
 There are two ways of creating user accounts on the Barracuda Email Security Gateway - automatically and manually.
-Depending on how the administrator configures the Barracuda Email Security Gateway, user accounts may be configured to display a quarantine inbox for individual use, or accounts may only provide users with the ability to manage their own whitelist and blocklist of email addresses and domains or spam scoring levels.
+Depending on how the administrator configures the Barracuda Email Security Gateway, user accounts may be configured to display a quarantine inbox for individual use, or accounts may only provide users with the ability to manage their own Allow List and Block List of either email addresses and domains or spam scoring levels.

 To find the number of user accounts created on the Barracuda Email Security Gateway, go to the USERS > Account View page.
 See Current Account Count above the table.

 In addition to the administrator account role, which includes permissions to configure all settings on the Barracuda Email Security Gateway, four other account roles with associated levels of permissions are available:

 - User, the default account role whose permissions are limited to managing their own quarantine account to the degree enabled by the administrator.

 - Auditor, a unique account (you can only create one instance) whose role it is to monitor the Outbound Quarantine - deleting, rejecting or allowing delivery of messages based on policy.
 This account already exists on the Barracuda Email Security Gateway and must be enabled on the BASIC > Administration page.
 Note that email privacy can be protected by limiting the Auditor account to only viewing message entries, not actual message contents.
 Use the Secondary Authorization feature, configurable on the BASIC > Administration page.

 - Helpdesk (available on the Barracuda Email Security Gateway 300 and higher), with increased permissions.